perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Changes:
     - Suggestion count dialog now set the value immediately.
     - Prettier animation when pulling up the app list.
-    - ~~UI are now scaling properly with device's font scaling setting.~~ Reverted temporarily until I make a better implementation.
+    - Proper UI scaling with different font scaling settings.
     - Other minor UI changes.
+    - General backend improvements.

 - Bug Fixes:
     - Fixed an oversight where suggestion count can be set to negative value and brick the launcher.